 For course/seminar events, the Host should maintain an attendance log for all those attending.

-For webinars, teleclasses, or online courses/seminars (whether live or previously recorded), Hosts shall give two (2) code words to verify attendance.
-The first word should be given in the first fifteen (15) minutes of the course/seminar.
-The second word should be given in the last fifteen (15) minutes of the course/seminar.
-Participants must submit the code words correctly to the Host for verification of attendance.
+To verify attendance for webinars or online courses/seminars (whether live or previously recorded), Hosts shall either give two (2) code words during the lecture or provide participants with a quiz that does not have easily researched answers.
+Participants must submit the code words correctly to the Host or receive a passing grade on the quiz for verification of attendance.
 After such proof has been received, the Host may provide Members with their Approved CEU Form.

-For webinars, teleclasses or online courses/seminars that are live, Hosts may take attendance during the first and last fifteen (15) minutes of the course/seminar to verify attendance.
+For webinars or online courses/seminars that are live, Hosts may take attendance during the first and last fifteen (15) minutes of the course/seminar to verify attendance.
 Hosts may also submit alternative methods for verification of attendance to the IAABC before the course/seminar.

 Issuing CEU credit to Attendees for Personal Input to their Accounts